yimingpeng/rl-library/trunk/rl-competition/README.txt

 $> make all

-Several of the competition domains (Mountain Car, Tetris, Helicopter Control) are implemented in Java and are already packaged and ready to use.
+Several of the competition domains (Mountain Car, Tetris, Helicopter Control, Polyathlon) are implemented in Java and are already packaged and ready to use.
 Other domains like real time strategy and keep-away require additional installation.
 Please see the /domains/ directory for more information on this domains.

 --------------------------
 3 :: THIS PACKAGE